 When Can You Take a Bath After a C-Section?

 Taking a bath right after you’ve had a cesarean surgery is a strict no-no. The cut will take around a week to heal.
 If the sutures get wet, the wound could become infected and lead to further complications.
-Sterile strips that are used to cover the wound need to fall off by themselves before the area can be washed. (please verify) Consult your doctor.
+Sterile strips that are used to cover the wound need to fall off by themselves before the area can be washed.
+Consult your doctor about the same.

 Before taking a bath after a C-section, keep these things in mind: